 Note: If you send to another SecureMyEmail user, the email will send without additional steps and they will just see the encrypted email in their software.
 But, the primary idea of SecureMyEmail is to make it easy for you to send encrypted email to NON-users.

-Step 6: Choose your encryption level, expiration time, and send your email.
+Step 6: Choose your encryption level, expiration time, and send your encrypted email.

 You've composed your email and when you click the airplane to send, you will see two encryption options: (Send Encrypted and Send Encrypted+).

-SEND ENCRYPTED - If this is highlighted, just click NEXT, select an expiration date (one hour up to 30 days) and send.
+This is the default setting.
+Just click NEXT, select an expiration date (one hour up to 30 days) and send your encrypted email.
 That's it!

 NOTE: Even though we forever delete the message from our servers upon expiration, you will always retain an encrypted copy of the email in your SENT and ENCRYPTED folders if you ever need to review or resend.
 It will be encrypted with zero-knowledge encryption so nobody but you can access it!

-SEND ENCRYPTED+ - If you choose this method, as already discussed, even extraterrestrials cannot access it. (as far as we know, at least...maybe that is what all the "probing" is about?) :)
+OPTION 2: SEND ENCRYPTED+ - If you choose this method, as already discussed, even extraterrestrials cannot access it (unless someone gives up the password during their "probing.") ;-)

 This option requires the recipient to know a password to decrypt the email.
 You will create and enter this password as shown below and then send it to your recipient via text, phone, or just use the optional HINT field so they can deduce it themselves.